 Everyone deserves to be safe.
 Everyone deserves to be protected.
-PWS&D is inviting you to Be a Peacemaker—to pray for those enduring displacement and trauma because of war, and to offer financial support that will lead to critical, life-saving assistance.
+PWS&D is inviting you to pray for those enduring displacement and trauma because of war, and to offer financial support that will lead to critical, life-saving assistance.

 You can make a donation through your church, by mailing a cheque to the PWS&D office, calling us at 1-800-619-7301 x291, or donating online.
 Please mark your donation “Syria crisis.”